Prometeus-Network/promenade-thumbnail-indexer/README.md

-# Thumbnail Indexer for Fantom Artion Marketplace
+# Thumbnail Indexer for Fantom Promenade Marketplace

 Retrieving and indexing thumbnails of NFTs deployed in Fantom Opera network